-I was recently talking to a nursery teacher who told me that her class were due a ‘ten sticker reward’ and instead of the usual biscuit or ice cream, what they really wanted was to watch the film version of Lost and Found by Oliver Jeffers again.
+I was recently talking to a nursery teacher who told me that her class were due a ‘ten sticker reward’ and, instead of the usual biscuit or ice cream, what they really wanted was to watch the film version of Lost and Found by Oliver Jeffers again.
 She went on to tell me how engaged and totally involved they had been earlier in the year when they had first watched this amazing animation.
-Mind you, this is no ordinary nursery—they even have their own cinema in class—complete with the Holycroft sign.
+Mind you, this is no ordinary nursery—they even have their own cinema in class.

 It is several months since I became aware of the Moving Stories exhibition and I was excited enough then but having had a sneak preview of the actual content this excitement has grown.

-In my work as a Teaching and Learning Consultant, I have shared the work of Oliver Jeffers and particularly the film Lost & Found with hundreds of teachers.
-I use a small extract in my training sessions, which has lead to many teachers buying the video—with one school ordering five copies in the lunchtime following my session, as well as insisting on watching the whole film in their lunch break.
-The combination of the touching story, beautiful images and superb use of language combine to make, as the cliche goes, a film for all ages.
+In my work as a teaching and learning consultant, I have shared the work of Oliver Jeffers and particularly the film Lost & Found with hundreds of teachers.
+I use a small extract in my training sessions, which has lead to many teachers buying the video—with one school ordering five copies immediately after my session, as well as insisting on watching the whole film in their lunch break.
+The combination of the touching story, beautiful images and superb use of language combine to make, as the cliché goes, a film for all ages.

 As part of the training of the teachers involved in the project, I used the opening of the book, which is purely made up of monochrome drawings, before the first written line of the book (‘From his perch behind the clock, Hugo could see everything’).
 Using this opening sequence of images, we ask children to write their version of the first sentence.
 The structure this gives then enables the children to write vivid descriptions of what they see.
 At Victoria Primary School in Keighley, Year 5 students have taken this a step further and produced their own chalk and charcoal drawings of these scenes and used software to add sound and narration to tell their own version.
 Their engagement with book and the film is total—the language they use grows daily—and their enjoyment is obvious.